How to Set Up Your Honeywell Alarm with Apple Home for Push Notifications and Geofence-Based Arming/Disarming

 Final Thoughts

 In the end, integrating my aging Honeywell alarm system into a modern smart home ecosystem was a rewarding challenge.
-By using the Eyezon Duo, Homebridge, and carefully configuring the necessary plugins, I was able to breathe new life into an older system while achieving seamless functionality with Apple Home.
-Automating alarms and utilizing sensors for everyday tasks has made our securing our home much more convenient.
+By using Eyezon Duo, Homebridge and carefully configuring the Envisalink Ademco plugin, I was able to breathe new life into an older system while achieving seamless functionality with Apple Home.
+Automating my alarms with geofencing has significantly enhanced the convenience of securing my home.
 If you’re considering a similar upgrade, this demonstrates that even legacy systems can adapt to modern smart home needs with the right tools and effort.